Letter 1237

 Gold is yellow.
 There are no isotopes that are white; that is scientific fact.

-To make jewelry, jewelers mix gold with other metals because pure 24 karat gold is far too soft to be useable in jewelry.
+To make jewelry, jewelers usually mix gold with other metals because pure 24 karat gold is too soft for finely detailed jewelry.
 If the other metals they mix it with are chiefly nickel or palladium, the resulting mix will be "whitish".
 How white depends on which metals they mix in, and in what proportion.
 A "whiteness scale" is mentioned a few postings above.

 Your relatives have rings where the right metal (probably palladium) was mixed in, and in the right proportion, that the ring came out satisfactorily white for them, and it stayed that color over the decades.

 Although your relatives' rings are indeed white, they are not the brilliant shiny highly polished, diamond-like, chrome-plated-like look of what you see in jewelry stores today.
 That is the look of rhodium, not the look of white gold.
-Whether consumer-driven or jeweler-driven, tastes changed to where people now expect white gold jewelry to be that brilliant rhodium plated color.
+Whether consumer-driven or jeweler-driven, tastes changed to where people now expect white gold jewelry to be that brilliant rhodium plated color -- probably because it makes the diamonds look bigger.
 So it became nearly universal to rhodium plate the jewelry, and you won't see much unplated white gold jewelry; and if you do, you will find it quite "dull" compared to the glittery rhodium plated stuff.

 My assumption is that what happened is the jewelry industry started saying to themselves "we're going to rhodium plate it anyway, why spend the extra money for palladium in the mix", so they started accepting white gold of lower and lower "whiteness" as the base, worrying about it less and less.
 It seems that some jewelry stores in the middle aisles of malls may even be rhodium plating regular yellow gold.